 Click here to learn about these picks!

-George Budwell has no position in any of the stocks mentioned.
-Keith Noonan has no position in any of the stocks mentioned.
-Maxx Chatsko has no position in any of the stocks mentioned.
-The Motley Fool recommends Southwest Airlines.
+Anders Bylund has no position in any of the stocks mentioned.
+John Bromels owns shares of Berkshire Hathaway (B shares).
+Rich Duprey has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Atlassian and Berkshire Hathaway (B shares).
 The Motley Fool has a disclosure policy.